oVirt/ovirt-site/source/develop/release-management/features/storage/multipath-events.html.md

 Vdsm will register to udev multipath events during storage initialization.
 Vdsm will also build a map of all the faulty paths.
-For each event, Vdsm will update the list, according to the event.
+For each event, Vdsm will update the map, according to the event.
 The details of the faulty paths will be part of the statistics provided by 'Host.getStats' verb.